Wolfdog

 The only way to know for sure how much wolf DNA your dog has is though an Embark DNA test.

-Physical and Behavioral Characteristics
+Physical and Behavioral Characteristics of a High-Content Wolf DOg

 Physical Traits

-High-content wolf dogs possess a blend of physical features from both wolves and dogs.
+High-content wolf dogs have a blend of physical features from both wolves and dogs.
 They tend to have a strong, sturdy build with a lean physique that allows for excellent agility.
 Their coats can vary widely, from dense and fluffy to sleek and coarse, often displaying a variety of colors like grays, blacks, and browns.

 Behavioral Traits